razage/fabula-ultima-unofficial/README.md

 ## Status

 This project is still in development and currently in a beta phase.
-I am testing it with a group I am running and mostly focusing on bugs.

 ### Future Content

 If/when new DLC or expansion modules are released for Fabula Ultima, I will probably get around to adding it in eventually.
-Certain things I will not add myself, such as major mechanic variants.
-I know there's something on the creator's Patreon about class spheres and that would be a large departure from what I've made, so I will not implement that, for example.

-I am working on a basic implementation of the Ace of Cards.
-GMs won't enjoy running it, especially if there's multiple players using that class.
+If a rule or new book features something that is optional, there is a chance I might not implement it.

 ## Installation

 In order to install this system, you will need to download this repository as a zip file and extract it to your foundry/systems folder.
 Alternatively, you can use the url `https://raw.githubusercontent.com/razage/fabula-ultima-unofficial/master/system.json` in the "Manifest URL" field when you click "Install System"

-### Note for Beta Users

-If you happened to use this system while I had a beta branch and you were using that, you will have to recreate your world.
-It is pulling updates from the wrong place, and it won't work anymore.
-I will never do this again so it shouldn't be a problem going forward.
-You should be able to export anything that you made and reimport it when you create your new world.

 ### Recommended Modules